Mohamed-94/Alpha-Mine-ChatBot/README.md

  All the intents and entities are build with Dialogflow(API.AI).

- There's different webhooks that was included in the current version of Alpha-Mine..such as web search webhook,but more webgooks will be added soon to let the user fully control his device using both voice and text instractions.
+ There's different webhooks that was included in the current version of Alpha-Mine..such as web search webhook,but more webhooks will be added soon to let the user fully control his device using both voice and text instractions.

  Alpha-Mine is understand  english language only ..we didn't add any other language yet.

 ## How To Use

-You can now chat with Alpha-Mine online her : [Alpa-Mine-live](https://bot.dialogflow.com/bef4f834-a03c-4161-adb3-b6c8426fe246)
+You can now chat with Alpha-Mine online : [Alpa-Mine-live](https://bot.dialogflow.com/bef4f834-a03c-4161-adb3-b6c8426fe246)

 *To clone and edit this application, you'll need [Git](https://git-scm.com) and [Tensorflow](https://www.tensorflow.org)